 Huawei B593s-22 or B315

-For users living in or near larger towns, consider getting the E5186 or B525, which provide LTE Advanced support.
-If the network provider offers carrier aggregation in the area, this can deliver improved performance by utilising bandwidth from bands 3 and 20 simultaneously.
+For users living in or near larger towns, the B525 or E5186 are available second hand as a cheaper alternative to the B535.
+If the network provider offers carrier aggregation (4G+) in the area, this can deliver improved performance by utilising bandwidth from bands 3 and 20 simultaneously.
 This can be useful during peak time where congestion varies between the bands.
+Note that neither of these support 4G band 28.

 TP-Link Archer MR3420